ehubbartt/ehubbartt.github.io/wiki.md

 ### What is my personal favorite?

-Right now I have been mainly playing on my new G&L stratocaster
+Right now I have been mainly playing on my new G&L Telecaster.

 ####Here is a picture of it:
 ![](https://i.imgur.com/khVHYvq.jpg)